slp-rl/slamkit/README.md

 to develop this open source and contribute see [Contributing](#contributing).

 ## Installation
 The code was tested with `python=3.12`, but should also work with other python versions.
-Install as below"
+Install as below:
 ```
 cd slamkit
 pip install -e .